GSA/Section508.gov/_pages/acquisition/2025-06-11-buy-understand-exceptions.md

   <em>E202.3 National Security Systems.
 The Revised 508 Standards do not apply to ICT operated by agencies as part of a national security system, as defined by 40 U.S.C.
 11103(a).</em>
 </div>

-National security system (NSS) is defined by <a href="https://www.govinfo.gov/content/pkg/USCODE-2023-title40/html/USCODE-2023-title40-subtitleIII-chap111-sec11103.htm" target="_blank" class="usa-link--external">40 U.S.C.
+National Security System (NSS) is defined by <a href="https://www.govinfo.gov/content/pkg/USCODE-2023-title40/html/USCODE-2023-title40-subtitleIII-chap111-sec11103.htm" target="_blank" class="usa-link--external">40 U.S.C.
 11103</a>.
 It is referenced by Section 508 and not under the remit of the Access Board.
 According to 40 U.S.C.
 11103(a)(2), “Limitation.—Paragraph (1)(E) does not include a system to be used for routine administrative and business applications (including payroll, finance, logistics, and personnel management applications).”
 For example, office productivity software is not part of a national security system.

 Another example could be an online training course about classified ICT that may qualify for the NSS exception.
 However, that training would likely be hosted on the agency’s Learning Management System (LMS).
 The LMS would not qualify for an NSS exception.